 This resource discusses a technique known as batching.
 Batching is a way to combine many small tasks into one block of time, such as reviewing one’s email inbox only once or twice each day instead of four times an hour, leading to less time wasted on “sand.”
 Techniques like batching, however, rely on an understanding of the Pickle Jar Theory.
 Being able to determine which tasks are unnecessary “sand” will allow you to focus your attention on the “rocks” and “pebbles.”

 Pareto’s Principle: The 80/20 Rule – Focus on the Tasks with the Greatest Benefit

-Economist Vilfredo Pareto observed that 80 percent of the wealth in his native Italy was held by 20 percent of the population.
-You might conclude that a theory regarding wealth distribution in a single country has nothing to do with time management, but the relationship between 80% and 20% holds true in several other areas as well, including time management.
+Economist Vilfredo Pareto observed that 80 percent of his native Italy’s wealth was held by 20 percent of the population.
+You might conclude that a theory regarding wealth distribution in a single country has nothing to do with time management.
+Still, the relationship between 80% and 20% holds in several other areas as well, including time management.

 Parkinson’s Law – Reduce the Time Assigned to Each Task

 Parkinson’s Law is simple and straightforward: the time required to complete a particular task will expand according to the amount of time it is allotted.
 Giving yourself less time to do something will lead to faster completion.
 Slowly reduce the time allotted for any given task, and eventually, you’ll find the sweet spot in which it gets completed without feeling rushed.
 Like the other theories, this changes the way you approach using your time, illustrating that less time can lead to better, more effective work.

 Cyril Northcote Parkinson was a British author who once observed this phenomenon firsthand.
 Assigning two hours to complete a task that could be completed in less than one hour will result in the two hours being consumed anyway, but with the excess hour spent on planning, worrying, and agonizing.
 People will almost always fill all assigned time, but they fill it with changes if they have too much excess.